Fitness

 - Squeeze your glutes and abs as you lift your hips toward the ceiling.

 - Raise your hips as high as you can go without arching your back.
-(You don’t want to put too much pressure on your neck.)
+(You don’t want to put pressure on your neck.)

 - Do two sets of 12 reps, with a one-second pause at the bottom.

-Exercises that require you to hold yourself steady for an extended period of time are a great way to keep your core, spine, and body well-supported, Spencer says.
+Exercises that require you to hold yourself steady for an extended period are a great way to keep your core, spine, and body well-supported, says Spencer.
 “They also help create balance in your day-to-day activities and prevent injury.”

-- Your arms can rest at your sides or cross at the chest.
+- Let your arms rest at your sides or cross them at the chest.

 - Keep your belly button drawn in so you don’t hyper-extend your back.